 We can find some additional clues to answer the question of “when was Jesus really born” by looking at the birth of John the Baptist.
-Luke chapter one tells of Zacharias who was from the priestly order of Abijah and that after his days of service in the temple his barren wife Elizabeth became pregnant with John the Baptist.
+Luke 1 tells of Zacharias, who was from the priestly order of Abijah, and his barren wife, Elizabeth, becoming pregnant with John the Baptist after his days of service in the temple.
 In the sixth month of Elizabeth’s pregnancy Gabriel visited Mary with the news that she would give birth to Jesus.
 The approximate month of Jesus’ birth can thus be determined by counting from the date of Zacharias’ priestly service until the birth of Jesus.

 Jewish priests were divided into 24 courses which ministered throughout the year in the temple.
 The order of Abijah was the eighth priestly course (1 Chronicles 24:6-19) which served in the temple during the 10th week of the priestly cycle.
 The start of the 10th week coincided with the second Sabbath in the month of Sivan, which runs approximately from mid-May to mid-June.
 Soon after Zechariah returned from his priestly duties Elizabeth became pregnant with John the Baptist.